-If a unit is due for a Capability Test, but unable to perform the Capability Test due to a forced outage, a maintenance outage, or a forced de-rate, the most current Capability Test results may be used, provided that it is used only for the immediately succeeding Summer Season and Winter Season.
-The unit will be required to perform an Operational Test followingper the Operational TestOperational Testing procedures, (Section 3.4.3) before the next Summer Season.
+If a unit is due for a Capability Test, but unable to perform the Capability Test due to a forced outage, a maintenance outage, or a forced de-rate, the most current Capability Test results may be used, provided it is used only for the immediately succeeding Summer Season and Winter Season.
+The unit will be required to perform an Operational Test per the Operational Testing procedures (Section 3.4.3) before the next Summer Season.
 For example, if a unit enters a forced outage while performing a Capability Test and the repair for the unit cannot be completed until after the Summer Season, then when the unit is repaired, an Operational Test must be completed.
-In that case, the previous Capability Test will be used to satisfy the generator testing requirements for the upcoming Summer Season Forward ShowingFS Capacity Requirement workbook submittal.
-A Capability Test must be performed in the next Summer Season for the next Forward ShowingFS Capacity Requirement workbook submittal.
-If the unit fails to complete the make-up Capability Test, the unit cannot be claimed on the FS Capacity Requirement\Submittal.
+In that case, the previous Capability Test will be used to satisfy the generator testing requirements for the upcoming Summer Season FS Capacity Requirement workbook submittal.
+A Capability Test must be performed in the next Summer Season for the next FS Capacity Requirement workbook submittal.
+If the unit fails to complete the make-up Capability Test, the unit cannot be claimed on the FS Capacity Requirement Submittal.

-3.4.43.4.3Operational Testing
+3.4.3 Operational Testing

-3.4.4.13.4.3.1 Thermal Resources and Long Duration Storage
+3.4.3.1 Thermal Resources and Long Duration Storage

-An Operational Test serves as an annual demonstration of the functional capability of a resourceQualiying Resource to outputgenerate at a high level of its Net Generating Capability in the upcoming operating seasonsBinding Season.
-This test must be completed in the 12-month period prior to the FS Submittal due date and can be conducted in any season.within our outside of a Binding Season (at Participant's discretion).
-Test data shall be compiled and submitted via the FS Submittal process, as outlined in BMPBPM 108 Forward Showing Submittal.
-The Operational Test must be conducted at a minimum of 90% of the summerSummer Net Generating Capability.
-The Operational Test shall be conducted for a minimum of 1 hour and, and for thermal resources there are no Rated Ambient Temperature requirements for Operational Tests.
+An Operational Test serves as an annual demonstration of the functional capability of a Qualiying Resource to generate at a high level of its Net Generating Capability in the upcoming Binding Season.
+This test must be completed in the 12-month period prior to the FS Submittal due date and can be conducted within our outside of a Binding Season (at Participant's discretion).
+Test data shall be compiled and submitted via the FS Submittal process, as outlined in BPM 108 Forward Showing Submittal.
+The Operational Test must be conducted at a minimum of 90% of the Summer Net Generating Capability.
+The Operational Test shall be conducted for a minimum of 1 hour , and for thermal resources there are no Rated Ambient Temperature requirements for Operational Tests.
 Any hour with the unit operating at or above 90% of the Net Generating Capability may be deemed a successful Operational Test.
-In case of failure to meet 90% of the Net Generating Capability, the resource can only claim what it can achieve on the Operational Test for purposes of determining its QCC for the upcoming FS Submittal.
+In case of failure to meet 90% of the Net Generating Capability, the resource can only claim what it can achieve on the Operational Test (to which the UCAP calculations are applied - see Section 4.2) for purposes of determining its QCC for the upcoming FS Submittal.

-3.4.4.23.4.3.2 Storage Hydro Resources
+3.4.3.2 Storage Hydro Resources

-An Operational Test serves as a verification that the resource can meet its QCC values on a plant-level basis as determined inby the Storage Hydro QCC methodology.
-This test must be completed in the 12-month period directly prior to the FS Submittal due date and can be conducted in any season.within or outside a Binding Season (at Participant's discretion).
-Test data shall be compiled and submitted via the FS Submittal process, as outlined in BMPBPM 108 Forward Showing Submittal.
-The Operational Test must achieve a minimum of 90% of the plant's highest monthly QCC value from the Participant's current and previous seasons FS Submittals.
-Submittal being submitted.
+An Operational Test serves as a verification that the resource can meet its QCC values on a plant-level basis as determined by the Storage Hydro QCC methodology.
+This test must be completed in the 12-month period directly prior to the FS Submittal due date and can be conducted within or outside a Binding Season (at Participant's discretion).
+Test data shall be compiled and submitted via the FS Submittal process, as outlined in BPM 108 Forward Showing Submittal.
+The Operational Test must achieve a minimum of 90% of the plant's highest monthly QCC value from the FS Submittal being submitted.

 The Operational Test shall be conducted for a minimum of 1 hour and there are no Rated Ambient Temperature requirements for Operational Tests.
-Any hour with the plant operating at or above 90% of the highest monthly QCC submitted for the current and previous seasonBinding Season may be deemed a successful Operational Test.
+Any hour with the plant operating at or above 90% of the highest monthly QCC submitted for the current and previous Binding Season may be deemed a successful Operational Test.
 In case of failure to meet 90% of the highest monthly QCC, the resource can claim no more than what it achieved on the Operational Test for purposes of determining its QCC for the upcoming FS Submittal.